iqtree/iqtree.github.io/doc/Substitution-Models.md

 Codon models
 ------------

-To use codon model one should use option `-st CODON`, which implicitly assumes standard genetic code.
-You can change to other genetic code with following options:
+To apply codon model one should use option `-st CODON` to tell IQ-TREE that the alignment contains protein coding sequences (otherwise, IQ-TREE thinks that it contains DNA sequences and will apply DNA models).
+This implicitly applies the standard genetic code.
+You can change to other genetic code by appending appropriate ID:

 | Option        | Genetic code |
 |---------------|--------------|